 - Meals - Cafeterias are located throughout the Capitol complex in the Capitol Visitor Center, Longworth House Office Building, Rayburn House Office Building, Dirksen Senate Office Building, and the James Madison Memorial Annex to the Library of Congress.

 - Transportation - Since parking is extremely limited in Washington, taxis, buses, and the Metrorail subway are the easiest forms of transportation to and from Capitol Hill.

-The Capitol South Metro station is the closest station to our office.
+The Capitol South and Federal Center SW Metro stations are the closest stations to our office.
 For additional details on the Washington Area Metropolitan Transit Authority (METRO), please visit: http://www.wmata.com/.